-Scholars in the Program have a demonstrated commitment to giving back to their communities and develop the leadership needed to contribute to social and economic transformation across the continent.
+Scholars in the Program have a demonstrated commitment to giving back to their communities and developing the leadership needed to contribute to social and economic transformation across the continent.

 WHO WE ARE:

-The promise: academic faculties and research facilities globally recognized for their influence and impact.
-The outcome: knowledge, skills, hands-on experience and connections for life.
-The Vancouver campus is arguably the most beautiful places on earth to pursue your academic career.
+The promise: academic faculties and research facilities are globally recognized for their influence and impact.
+The outcome: knowledge, skills, hands-on experience, and connections for life.
+The Vancouver campus is arguably the most beautiful place on earth to pursue your academic career.

 At UBC’s Vancouver campus, you can get a top-tier education while living in one of the most beautiful cities in the world.
 This research-intensive campus is an incubator for bright ideas and a jumping-off point for adventure, both inside and outside the classroom.

 Applications for the 2021/22 Mastercard Foundation Scholars Program are now open.
-Please see application details below.
+Please see the application details below.

 Eligibility and Selection Criteria